 What is Women, Peace, and Security (WPS)?

 Women Peace and Security is a global policy framework arising out of UN Security Council Resolution 1325, adopted on 31 October 2000.
-The resolution reaffirms the important role of women in the prevention and resolution of conflicts, peace negotiations, peacebuilding, peacekeeping, humanitarian response and in post-conflict reconstruction and stresses the importance of their equal participation and full involvement in all efforts of the maintenance and promotion of peace and security, including women’s participation within the security sector and member nation armed forces.
+The resolution recognizes that women are affected by conflict and crisis differently and disproportionally and reaffirms the important role of women’s meaningful participation in the prevention and resolution of conflicts, peace and security operations, humanitarian response and in post-conflict reconstruction as essential for the maintenance and promotion of peace and security.
 Nine additional resolutions that comprise the WPS agenda have been passed since UNSCR 1325 was adopted.

 WPS and the DoD

-After the adoption of UNSCR 1325, UN member countries issued National Action Plans to implement the WPS agenda, with the U.S. issuing its implementation plan in 2011, and then updating it in 2016.
+After the adoption of UNSCR 1325, UN member countries issued National Action Plans to implement WPS, with the U.S. issuing its implementation plan in 2011, and then updating it in 2016.
 In 2017, the U.S. become the first country to codify WPS into law.

-These documents form the foundation of the Army’s requirement to institutionalize and operationalize Women, Peace and Security across its commands, missions, and functions.
-There is an annual Congressional reporting requirement for DoD organizations to provide input on the progress they are making in implementing WPS.
+These documents form the foundation of the Army’s requirement to institutionalize and operationalize Women, Peace and Security across its operations, activities and investments.
+There is an annual requirement for DoD to report on its progress implementing WPS.

 Why WPS Matters

-Combat experience in Afghanistan and Iraq revealed capability gaps on the ground that left U.S. forces unable to interact with half of the population, limiting operational effectiveness.
-By using a gender lens these operational gaps can be filled—from the recruitment and employment of Soldiers, to carrying out missions on the ground, to succeeding in the future operating environment including near peer competition.
-Women, Peace, and Security is an emerging capability that uses gender to analyze the operational environment in order to more effectively fight and win our nations wars.
+At its core, Women, Peace and Security principles provide a framework for conducting more effective and sustainable peace and security operations.
+For the military, WPS principles provide a means for better understanding the operating environment, while reducing risk to both Soldiers and civilians during operations.
+Afghanistan and Iraq revealed capability gaps on the ground that left U.S. forces unable to interact with half of the population, limiting operational effectiveness.
+By using a gender lens these operational and readiness gaps can be filled—from the recruitment and employment of Soldiers, to carrying out missions on the ground, to succeeding in the future operating environment including near peer competition.

 The U.S. Army Approach to WPS Implementation

-As the designated Office of Primary Responsibility for WPS for CAC, PKSOI is approaching this mandate by:”
+As the office of primary responsibility for WPS implementation in the U.S. Army, PKSOI is approaching this mandate by:

 DoD WPS Strategic Framework and Implementation Plan: Defense Objectives